$M$-estimation and deconvolution in a diffusion model with application to biosensor transdermal blood alcohol monitoring: Introduction and background

-We assume that data is collected on an individual over $i=1,\ldots,n$ different drinking episodes at the $m_i$ times $0 \le t_{i,1}<\cdots<t_{i,m_i} \le T_i$, for given BrAC curves $\mu_i$ on $[0,T_i]$.
-The estimator minimizes \bea J_n(\bm{q})=\frac{1}{2\sum_{i=1}^n m_i}\sum_{i=1}^n \sum_{j=1}^{m_i} \left( y(t_{ij};\mu_i,\bm{q})-y_{ij}\right)^2, \ena where $y(t;\mu,\bm{q})$ is given by \eqref{eq:k.is.conv}.
-The model specified by \eqref{xt.diff.soln}-\eqref{eq:AB.by.q} is deterministic, but to account for variability and model mispecification, we introduce additive, homoscedastic errors on the observed values of TAC.
+To estimate the parameter ${\bm q}$, we assume that TAC data $\{y_{ij},1 \le i \le n, 1 \le j \le m_i\}$ is collected on a single individual over $n$ different drinking episodes at the $m_i$ times $0 \le t_{i,1}<\cdots<t_{i,m_i} \le T_i$, for given BrAC curves $\mu_i$ on $[0,T_i]$.
+With ${\bm m}=(m_1,\ldots,m_n)$, the estimator minimizes \bea J_{n,{\bm m}}(\bm{q})=\frac{1}{2\sum_{i=1}^n m_i}\sum_{i=1}^n \sum_{j=1}^{m_i} \left( f_{\mu_i}(t_{ij};\bm{q})-y_{ij}\right)^2, \ena where $f_{\mu_i}(t_{ij};\bm{q})$ is given by the right hand side of \eqref{eq:k.is.conv} with $\mu$ replaced by $\mu_i$, the BrAC curve for drinking episode $i$.
+The model specified by \eqref{eq:k.is.conv} and \eqref{eq:AB.by.q} is deterministic, but to account for measurement variability, we include additive, homoscedastic errors on the observed values TAC values.
 The constant variance condition implies that all TAC observations are `equally reliable', and that the error variances, in particular, do not depend on the length of time elapsed since the last observation.
-For that reason, the least squares objective functions give equal weight to their summands.
-Clearly weights, inversely proportional to variance, could be included when appropriate.
+For that reason, the least squares objective functions give equal weight to their summands, and when appropriate, weights, inversely proportional to variance, could be included.
 We may also allow the length of the time interval $T_i$ of the $i^{th}$ episode, and the location of the sampling times, to be stochastic.

-In the next section we consider the existence, consistency, and limiting distribution of the least squares estimator by considering general $M$-estimators.